- Total units 24 Units

 - Academic career Undergraduate

 The Musicology minor gives students the opportunity to develop an understanding of the cultural, historical, theoretical, and analytical situation of music across a variety of cultures and historical periods.
-Students complete two first-year courses which introduce the notion of inquiry-based musical scholarship.
-The two later year courses provide a broad understanding of styles of music writing (such as music criticism), as well as key theoretical and methodological skills.
-The final course in the minor introduces the study of key types of research documents and culminates on the writing of a research project using resources in one of Canberra’s cultural institutions.
+Students complete two courses which introduce the notion of inquiry-based musical scholarship.
+The two Writing About Music courses provide a broad understanding of styles of music writing (such as music criticism), key theoretical and methodological skills, and an introduction to the study of key types of research documents, culminating in the writing of a research project using resources in one of Canberra's cultural institutions.

 - Demonstrate skills and knowledge of the languages, forms, materials, and techniques of a range of musics;

 - Develop and evaluate musical, cultural, and artistic ideas, concepts and processes by thinking creatively, critically and reflectively, and through engaging with genuine scholarship and research;